51

 Skip navigation

-I am currently an Associate Professor at Northumbria and hold a UKRI Future Leader Fellowship.
+I am currently a Professor at Northumbria and hold a UKRI Future Leader Fellowship.
 I obtained my PhD in 2012 from the University of Sheffield and moved to Northumbria shortly after as a University Research Fellow.
 In 2014 I obtained a Leverhulme Trust Early Career Research Fellowship.

 I am enthusiastic about outreach and have recently completed a successful project called ‘Imagining the Sun’ (STFC funded), working with schools, education authorities, artists and poets, to deliver a combined science and art programme ().